 I’ve heard a lot about deep classes.
 What is the status?

 Deep classes provide for automatic salary movement up through a Unit 9 class series without taking exams and waiting for promotions.
-PECG and DPA have negotiated numerous deep classes covering thousands of Unit 9 employees.
+PECG and CalHR have negotiated numerous deep classes covering thousands of Unit 9 employees.

 Why does PECG contribute money to legislators?